 8. Other questions

-The competent authorities require any person visiting Switzerland to have travel insurance that covers the costs of emergency rescue, repatriation for medical reasons or emergency medical assistance, as well as emergency hospital care in case of accident or sudden illness during the stay.
-The minimum insurance coverage has to be euro 30,000.
+The competent authorities require persons visiting Switzerland to have travel insurance that covers the costs of emergency rescue, repatriation for medical reasons, or emergency medical assistance, as well as emergency hospital care in case of accident or sudden illness during the stay.
+The minimum insurance coverage is set at EUR 30,000.

-The travel insurance has to be taken out with an insurance company which
+Travel insurance must be taken out with an insurance company that

-- has its head offices or a branch in Switzerland, in the Principality of Liechtenstein or in an EU or EFTA State;
+- is headquartered , or has branch offices, in Switzerland, in the Principality of Liechtenstein, or in an EU or EFTA state;

 - is authorised to issue travel insurance policies by the supervisory body competent for its head offices.

-For questions about this list or the insurances please refer directly to FINMA.
+For questions about this list or whether the insurance companies listed offer travel medical insurance, please refer directly to FINMA.